| KIT Whole-Body Human Motion Database

 In addition to the group-based permission system, the user that created a database entry always retains full read and write access.

-If you are using specific motions corresponding to a published dataset, please cite the corresponding dataset, such as our newest publication:
+If you are using specific motions corresponding to a published dataset, please cite the corresponding dataset, such as the KIT Bimanual Manipulation Dataset:

 @INPROCEEDINGS {KrebsMeixner2021,